 I was there… in october 2012.
 Two and a half years have passed already.
 I dream of returning to Polynesia and one day having the time to explore its five archipelagos: Society Islands, Tuamotu, Marquesas, Gambier and Austral Islands.
 In 2012, my two-week trip only allowed me to discover 4 islands out of 118: Tahiti, Moorea, Maupiti (Company) and Rangiroa (Tuamotu).

 As before each departure, I wanted to locate myself on a map.
 I know the islands of South-East Asia, but until then I did not know anything about Polynesian geography ...

 On several websites, I found this presentation that I like very much: it's a map that superimposes the five archipelagos to Europe.
 At a glance, you get the full measure of the immensity of Polynesia!

 Islands-mountains and atolls

 Tahiti, the entry point, is a high island, the highest in Polynesia (2,241 m).
-It was born from the volcanic activity of the ocean floor, whose drift and hot spots have created a whole "string" of mountain islands in the Pacific.
+It was born from the volcanic activity of the ocean floor, whose drift and hot spots have created a whole "chain" of mountain islands in the Pacific.

 And then there are the famous atolls.
 They're ancient volcanoes too.
 So old that they've disappeared with erosion: only the coral remains, which has grown in a crown all around.
 These rings at the water's edge are both beautiful and movingly fragile.